You don't need YAML to define your metrics

 Contextflo approach: Connect database → review auto-generated definitions → refine as needed → done in 10 minutes.

 The definitions live in Contextflo and are served to Claude (or any LLM) as context with every query.
-No YAML files to version.
-No deployment pipeline.
-No drift between your semantic layer and your actual schema, because the definitions are generated from the schema itself.
+No YAML files to version, no deployment pipeline to run.
+And no structural drift between your definitions and your schema, because they are generated from the schema, source code, and docs directly.
+Business-meaning changes, like the CFO redefining "revenue," still need a human to update the definition, but you are not also chasing every column rename by hand.

 What you lose (and what you don't)

 What you don't lose is consistency.
-The whole point (making sure everyone gets the same answer) works the same way whether the definitions were written by an analytics engineer or generated from your schema and refined by you.
+The whole point, making sure everyone gets the same answer, works the same way whether the definitions were written by an analytics engineer or generated and then refined by you.

-For most teams, the 80/20 is clear: auto-generated definitions cover 80% of what you need, and the remaining 20% can be handled by adding custom descriptions or metric definitions as you encounter edge cases.
+For most teams the trade is clear: auto-generated definitions cover most of what you need, and the rest can be handled as you encounter edge cases.
 No upfront YAML project required.

 Try it